 25-09-2024

-Should You Choose Permanent Retainers?
+Should You Choose Permanent Dental Retainers?
 Benefits, Drawbacks, and What to Consider

 Getting your braces off is a huge achievement but it’s not the end of your orthodontic journey.
-To keep your smile straight, you’ll need to wear a retainer.
+To keep your smile straight, you’ll need to wear a dental retainer.

-Are permanent retainers right for you?
+Are permanent dental retainers right for you?

 Getting your braces off is a huge achievement.
 After years of orthodontic treatment, you can finally say goodbye to brackets and wires (or Invisalign) and hello to a brand-new smile.

 While you deserve to celebrate, it’s important to know that your orthodontic journey isn’t over just yet.
-To keep your smile straight, you’ll need to wear a retainer.
+To keep your smile straight, you’ll need to wear a dental retainer.

-A retainer helps keep your teeth in their new position after your braces come off.
+A dental retainer helps keep your teeth in their new position after your braces come off.
 It’s a necessary part of your treatment as the ligaments and tissue of our gums are quite pliable and can cause your teeth to move back out of alignment.
 A retainer helps stabilise your ligaments, preventing movement and keeping your smile straight.

-Your orthodontist will either fit you with a removable or a permanent retainer.
+Your orthodontist will either fit you with a removable or a permanent dental retainer.
 Removable retainers are made of plastic and are moulded to the shape of your teeth.
 These need to be worn at night as part of your ongoing treatment.
 Alternatively, they might fit you with a permanent retainer to keep your teeth in place.

-What is a permanent retainer?
+What is a permanent dental retainer?

-A permanent retainer is a metal wire bonded to the back of your teeth.
+A permanent dental retainer is a metal wire bonded to the back of your teeth.
 This wire helps keep your teeth in a fixed position.
 Permanent retainers are common on the lower front teeth, because this area is susceptible to movement.
 Permanent retainers aren’t commonly applied behind the top teeth because your bite can cause the bonding to become loose.

 It’s worth noting that even with a bonded retainer you might also need to wear a removable retainer to stop your top teeth from moving.